mrousavy/nitro/docs/docs/supported-types.md

 On the JS side (TypeScript), type- and null-safety is enforced via TypeScript - so use it!

+## Nitrogen

+When using Nitro's code-generator ("**nitrogen**") all TypeScript type declarations will be bridged to the respective native types automatically.

 ## Supported Types

 These are all the types Nitro supports out of the box: